Swiss central bank announces negative interest rates to stem flight into franc

 Growing worries that plunging oil prices may send the euro zone into a deflationary spiral were already expected to push the ECB to buy sovereign debt early next year, piling pressure on the franc in recent weeks.

-Russia's rapidly weakening rouble and political upheaval in Greece pushed the franc up further, threatening Switzerland's export-driven economy, which sends the lion's share of its goods to the neighbouring euro zone.
+Russia's rapidly weakening ruble and political upheaval in Greece pushed the franc up further, threatening Switzerland's export-driven economy, which sends the lion's share of its goods to the neighboring euro zone.

 "Rapidly mounting uncertainty on the financial markets has substantially increased demand for safe investments," Jordan told a news conference in Zurich.
 "The worsening of the crisis in Russia was a major contributory factor in this development."